 Varnish Lane co-founder Lauren Dunne adds to this, pointing out the Shellac is technically a combination of gel polish, which makes it last, and regular polish, which gives it high shine.
 “The formulas bind together when cured under the light,” she explains.

 What’s important to clarify—and what’s commonly misunderstood—is that gel nails and Shellac are the same thing.
-The biggest difference is that, like petroleum jelly and Vaseline, Shellac refers to the term coined by CND—a popular nail brand that first developed 14-day-wear gel polish.
+The biggest difference is that, like petroleum jelly and Vaseline, Shellac nails refers to the term coined by CND—a popular nail brand that first developed 14-day-wear gel polish.

 Is Shellac Safe For Your Nails?

 This is where things get interesting.
-Speaking specifically to Shellac (AKA the gel polish specifically created by CND)—yes.
+Speaking specifically to Shellac nails (AKA the gel polish created by CND)—yes.
 That’s because the brand’s formula features tiny tunnels within the polish once it’s dry, so once it’s time to remove it, acetone is able to sink into said tunnels to easily (and safely) remove the long-lasting polish.
 It’s this very quality that makes Lippmann believe that Shellac is the easiest of all gel products to both apply and remove—and she’s not alone.

 “We highly recommend using Shellac polish versus your typical gel polish because they soak off easier and are less damaging to the nails during the soak off process,” Dunne says.
 “We also love Shellac because it is formulated without the major harmful chemicals that used to be in nail polish (think: Formaldehyde, toluene, camphor, etc.).”

 Now, remember: Shellac is not the same thing as off-brand gel.
-Off brands don’t feature the same patented formula and therefore don’t remove as easily, which can cause damage to your natural nails.
+Off brands don’t feature the same patented formula and therefore may not remove as easily, which can cause damage to your natural nails.
 In fact, it’s due to these off-brand formulas that Shellac gets a bad rap, to begin with.

 The Benefits of Shellac